AI Operations Weekly | Systems & Security | April 2026

 Real people.
 Named engineers.
 Defined response windows.
 Someone who answers at 11 PM on a Friday.

-If Marcus Chen’s deployment had been under active Drift Detection, the webhook failure would have been caught within minutes of the integration breaking—not discovered eleven days later.
+If Marcus Chen’s agent had been under active Drift Detection, the notification failure would have been caught within minutes of the integration breaking—not discovered eleven days later.
 Sarah’s unauthenticated API endpoint would have been closed in the standard security hardening protocol.
 Dan’s prompt revision would have gone to staging first, and the loop would have been caught in hours.

 Service Tiers